 The M.S. degree program includes the following general requirements:

-- a minimum of 30 graduate credits including no more than 1 credit of seminar, 1 credit of intersession course work or 1.5 credits from CLE (with advisor approval), and 6 credits of independent research counting toward the 30 credits.
+- A minimum of 30 graduate credits including no more than 1 credit of seminar, 1 credit of intersession course work or 1.5 credits from CLE (with advisor approval), and 6 credits of independent research counting toward the 30 credits.

 - All WSE graduate students are required to complete AS.360.624 Responsible Conduct of Research (Online) as well as EN.500.603 Graduate Academic Ethics in the first semester that they are enrolled as a student.

-- at least 50% of the required 30 credits must come from courses within the department.
+- At least 50% of the required 30 credits must come from courses within the department.
 The Department of Environmental Health and Engineering's course codes are 570, 180-5, and 187-8.

 M.S. students are strongly recommended to take mathematics- specifically differential equations and computing skills- as prerequisites for the M.S. program.
-Additionally, M.S. students who choose to follow Environmental Engineering and Science, Data Science and Analytics, Environmental Management and Economics, or Hydrology and Water Resources Engineering tracks are encouraged to take an introductory fluid mechanics course.
+Additionally, M.S. students who choose to follow one of the M.S.E tracks (Environmental Engineering and Science, Data Science and Analytics, Environmental Management and Economics, or Hydrology and Water Resources Engineering) are encouraged to take an introductory fluid mechanics course.
 Whether introductory fluid mechanics will count towards an M.S. student’s graduation credits is decided on a case-by-case basis by the department.
 Each individual’s program of study is planned by the student in consultation with department faculty and must be approved by the faculty advisor.

 Tracks for the M.S.
 Degree